... aka: Degradation of Emanuelle, The

 ... aka: Emanuelle Versus Violence to Women

 Emanuelle is up to her old tricks again.
 Or is that her new tricks?
 Well, whatever.
 I guess a trick is a trick.
 As Emanuelle Around the World opens, our globe-trotting "free-spirited" beauty (Laura Gemser) is busy getting down with American porno actor Paul Thomas in the back of his moving van.
 She travels light, with just a toothbrush in her cleavage to her name and if you're lucky enough to pick her up and give her a ride, she'll make sure to return the favor in her own special way.
 The release print under review today will be Severin's "European XXX Version" of this Italian Emanuelle adventure, which as per director Joe D'Amato's usual, has enough sick-o content to land it partially in our beloved genre.
-This version (titled Le vice dans peau on the actual print) was prepared for the French market.
-If the French were good at doing one thing to the films that crossed their borders in the 1970s it was adding hardcore sex inserts to them.
-Hell, they even added hardcore sex scenes to many regular horror films as well.
-However, in this particular instance it appears that D'Amato actually filmed the hardcore himself (some scenes feature the original actors in the same shot as the X-rated stuff) so this could be released to various markets in various different ways.
+This version (titled Le vice dans peau on the actual print) was prepared for the French market and if the French were good at doing one thing to the films that crossed their borders in the 70s, it was adding hardcore sex inserts to them.
+However, in this particular instance it appears that D'Amato actually filmed the hardcore stuff himself (some scenes feature the original actors in the same shot as the X-rated stuff) so this was clearly prepared in advance for such an alternate release.

 Emanuelle returns to her newspaper and discovers she's going to be sent to India to meet a guru who knows the "secret to the ultimate climax."
 Upon arrival, she and her guide have trouble locating him, but Emanuelle does luck out meeting an attractive, stranded tourist named Mary (Brigitte Petronio).
-After their Sapphic encounter, Mary reveals that it wasn't only her first time with a woman but also that she was gang raped by a bunch of men in Rome who are involved with the white slave trade: kidnapping girls to supply Middle Eastern harems.
+After their Sapphic encounter, Mary reveals that she had been gang raped by a bunch of men in Rome who are involved with the white slave trade: kidnapping girls to supply Middle Eastern harems.
 Emanuelle, who's wanting to be taken more seriously as a journalist, decides to add that to her 'to do' list.
 First she pays a visit to Guru Shanti's (George Eastman) orgy, where she offends the guru by making a guy get off.
 The two make up, and he takes her to the "School of Kama Sutra" where she watches a class where women learn "the thousand positions of love" using dildos.
 After exposing the guru as being the high paid fraud he is, she decides to start exploring a nobler cause.
 Namely sexual violence.

 Emanuelle meets up with Cora in Rome to get some pointers on a white slavery ring that Cora herself is trying to bust.
 She then enlists the aid of a couple of Mary's girlfriends and a teenage boy to help her entrap the slavers.
 The three ladies get dragged back to some villa, are tied up, blindfolded and led into a dark room.
 Emanuelle almost gets raped (again) by a grotesque, facially-disfigured, one-eyed psycho who opts for another of the ladies before the teen boy calls in the cops to bust the operation.
 Speaking of rape, poor Cora ends up getting beat and sexually assaulted by some thugs.
 While that's going on, Emanuelle decides to repay the teenage boy who helped her out by doing him in the closet on his father's yacht while his stepmother has a lesbian tryst on the bed with her maid.